apache/drill/_docs/connect-a-data-source/plugins/110-s3-storage-plugin.md

 - Directly in the S3 storage plugin.
 Note that this method is the least secure, but sufficient for use on a single machine, such as a laptop.
 - In a non-Hadoop environment, you can use the Drill-specific core-site.xml file to provide the AWS credentials.
 - In a Hadoop environment, you can use the existing S3 configuration for Hadoop.
-The S3 access keys should already be defined.
+The AWS credentials should already be defined.
 All you need to do is [configure the S3 storage plugin]({{site.baseurl}}/docs/s3-storage-plugin/#configuring-the-s3-storage-plugin).

 ### Defining Access Keys in the S3 Storage Plugin